bytelantic/saferlayer-node/README.md

 Official Node.js client for the [SaferLayer Watermark API](https://saferlayer.com).

-Apply secure watermarks to images with a simple API.
+Apply secure watermarks to images and PDFs with a simple API.

 ## Installation